AlphaArslan/Smart_Garage_Door/README.md

 3. If you want to reset the database the only option is to remove the file and recreate the database.

+4. Run the main script

 ```bash
   pyhton3 control_DB.py
 ```

 and let it flow XD